squawnchy/gpt-chatbot-loom/README.md

 }
 ```

 - **Using Chatbots** - Chatbots are used via a web interface, where bots can be selected via tabs.
-To use the bots, an API key for OpenAI must be deposited via the "OPENAI_API_KEY" environment variable.
+To use the bots, an API key for OpenAI must be deposited via the `OPENAI_API_KEY` environment variable.

 ![Screenshot](/assets/screenshot_01.png)